(Last update July, 2016)

 Foam Blocks and Foam Sleeves

 Yakima and Thule are the leading rack manufacturers and they have all kinds of saddles for holding the kayaks and clips for attaching them to various racks.
-So the first thing you need to do is go to the Yakima and Thula websites and determine which saddles/racks will fit your specific vehicle.
+So the first thing you need to do is go to the Yakima and Thula websites and determine which racks will fit your specific vehicle.
 Yakima Boat Systems and Thule Watersport Carriers If you have factory-installed roof racks on your car you may be able to use them.
 If you do not you will have to purchase a base rack system.
 Then you can choose from a variety of saddles and carriers to hold your kayaks.
 BTW, you can also mount the racks and/or saddles on a trailer or the top of a camper.
-The Hullavator is probably the creme de la creme roof rack system and is great for high SUVs and vans.
-The cradle actually folds down to the side of the vehicle where you load your kayak at waist level, strap it down, then flip it up to the roof and lock down the rack.
+The Thule Hullavator is probably the crème de la crème roof rack system and is great for high SUVs and vans.
+Bow and stern cradles actually folds down to the side of the vehicle where you load your kayak at waist level, strap it down, then flip the two cradles together up to the roof and lock down the rack.
+Yakima has just come out with their own version, but we have not used the Yakima Showdown yet.

 Shuttle is the word used for getting you and your vehicle from the start (the put-in) to the end of your paddle (the take-out).
 It may seem obvious to some of you, but you would not believe how many questions we get about how this is done.
 So, at the risk of stating the obvious, we’ll go over several different ways you can accomplish this.

-Ok, you are putting in at a boat launch at point A on a river, you’re going to paddle 10 miles downstream and then take out at another landing.
-So how do you set it up so your cars (or at least A car) is at your end point when you get there?
+Ok, you are putting in at a boat launch at point A on a river, you’re going to paddle 10 miles downstream and then take out at another landing at point B. So how do you set it up so your cars (or at least A car) is at your end point when you get there?

 Using a shuttle service.